 This is how to get a MoA in the UAE:

 Prepare a draft of your MoA that outlines your company’s objectives, structure, and roles.
 Make sure it follows UAE law.
-You can hire a legal consultant to draft the MoA or visit a typing center and use a template.
+The MoA must be written in Arabic, and if a translation exists, the Arabic version always prevails to ensure compliance with local legal requirements.
+You can hire a legal consultant to draft the MoA or visit a typing center and use a template. - Notarize the MoA

 Take your approved draft to the UAE Notary Public for notarization.
-This makes the document legally valid for company registration.
+For mainland companies, all shareholders must sign the MoA before a UAE Notary Public.
+If a shareholder cannot be present, a legally attested Power of Attorney is required.
+This makes the document legally valid for company registration. - Attest the MoA

 Submit the notarized and attested MoA to the commercial registry in the emirate where your company is registered.
-This allows you to apply for a trade license and start your company’s operations.
+The company’s official registered address will be used for receiving all legal notices and official correspondence related to the company.
+This allows you to apply for a trade license, obtain your Certificate of Incorporation in the UAE, and start your company’s operations.

 What is the MoA fee in UAE?